Economic performance data

 Recycled water: The reported amount is the total measured recycled water used in Wärtsilä Italia S.p.A.
 Their water treatment plant provides reusable water for manufacturing processes.

 Emissions: The reported figures are mainly based on measured values, based on which specific emission factors are determined.
 The specific emission factors are determined for various fuels and engine types.
 The emissions of the heating boilers are either measured or calculated.
-The emissions of vehicles are calculated by using the VTT (Technical Research Centre of Finland) Lipasto database emission factors.
-The indirect CO2 emissions (scope 2) are calculated by using the emission factors from the GHG Protocol.
-The CO2 emissions of air travel are based on calculations by Wärtsilä's travel agency and are based on DEFRA (the UK government Department for Environment, Food and Rural Affairs) defined factors.
+The indirect CO2 emissions (scope 2) are calculated by using the emission factors from the DEFRA (the UK government Department for Environment, Food and Rural Affairs).
+The indirect CO2 emissions (scope 3) of energy consumption are calculated by using the emission factors from the DEFRA.
+The indirect CO2 emissions (scope 3) of material consumption are calculated by using the emission factors from thinkstep’s GaBi database.
+The CO2 emissions of air travel (Scope 3) are based on calculations by Wärtsilä's travel agency and are based on DEFRA defined factors.
+The other-than-GHG emissions of vehicles are calculated by using the VTT (Technical Research Centre of Finland) Lipasto database emission factors.
 GWP factor used for converting methane emissions to CO2-equivalent is 25.

 Environmental disturbances: As such are considered major incidents, which generally require communication to local authorities.